Yijia-Xiao/Know2BIO/README.md

 ```
 To NeurIPS reviewers:

-We mistakenly submitted our latest revision to the "supplemental materials" instead of the main "pdf" location.
+We mistakenly submitted our final rebuttal revision to the "supplemental materials" instead of the main "pdf".
+Please check the version in the supplemental.

 Sorry about any inconvenience caused.
 Thanks.
 ```